 4. We're to do it as we see the Day approaching.
 That's what 10:25 says, "Encourage one another-and all the more as you see the Day approaching."
 What day?
 The Day that we should live every day and do everything in light of, the Day Paul describes in 2 Thessalonians 1:10, "the day he comes to be glorified in his holy people and to be marveled at among all those who have believed."

-Jesus is coming again, beloved, and we will see Him face to face, and knowing that Day is coming is all the incentive we need to engage in the ministry of encouragement on this day.
+Jesus is coming again, beloved, and we will see Him face to face.
+Knowing that Day is coming is all the incentive we need to engage in the ministry of encouragement on this day.

-We find our second "one another" text in the preceding verse, verse 24, "And let us consider how we may spur one another on toward love and good deeds."
+We find our second "one another" text in the preceding verse.
+Notice Hebrews 10:24 (NIV), "And let us consider how we may spur one another on toward love and good deeds."
 Let us consider, says the Spirit of God through this writer.
 The Greek verb is katanoeo, from the root word noos, "mind."
 So this is a call to use our minds and think about something.
-What's that?
+And what is that?

-B. We're called to think about provoking one another (10:24).
+B. We're called to stir up one another (10:24).
 The NIV says, "Consider how we may spur one another on."
 Literally, "consider one another to provoke."
 The Greek word is paroxmos.
 We get our English word peroxide from it.

-Know what that is?
+Do you know what that is?
 As a little boy, I hated it.
-It's what my mother retrieved when I fell and scraped my knee, the bottle of peroxide.
+It's what my mother retrieved from the medicine cabinet when I fell and scraped my knee, the bottle of peroxide.
 And when she poured it right on the sore, what happened?
-It started bubbling up and hissing at me, which it was doing, as I later found out, to fight off infection.
+It started bubbling and hissing at me, which it was doing, as I later found out, to fight off infection.

 The same word appears in Acts 15:39 where we're told that the "contention" was so strong between Paul and Barnabas that they parted company.
 But here in Hebrews we're told to provoke one another in a positive manner, "unto love and to good works" (AV).